This creamy porcini risotto smells like fall. Mushrooms and parmesan lend it a divine taste, while milk instead of cream makes it lighter.

 - In a deep pan saute mushrooms in high heat with olive oil.
 At some point they will start to water out.
 Continue cooking until all of their water enaporates and start to smell awsome.

-- When wine evaporates start adding the stock, half a cup at a time.
+When the wine evaporates start adding the stock, half a cup at a time.
 Reduce to medium-low and simmer gently.

 - Start tasting the risotto, adjust salt and pepper and when almost ready add the parmesan and the butter.
 It should be almost cooked through, creamy but not mushy.

 Turn off the heat.
 It will continue to cook for a while until you serve it.